B1 Phrasal Verbs: Tu Clave para el Inglés Intermedio

 Despite employer concerns, she also gives away a minimum wage.

-It enhances your already powerful focus, but you must also give way, often in odd or seemingly unfair situations.
+You must also give way, often in odd or seemingly unfair situations.

-Until I saw Jett, the temptation to go for high melodrama was almost overwhelming.
+The temptation to go for high melodrama was almost overwhelming.

 So I’m going to look at the house where I have to go for the money.

-I believe she is about to put the bit in her teeth and go on the offensive.
+She is about to put the bit in her teeth and go on the offensive.

-And he had no doubt Lirael would choose to go on without him.
+He had no doubt Lirael would choose to go on without him.

 I want my wife’s body returned to Kansas City, and I’ll go with her.